Former Graduate Students

 Eric joined the Department of Biology in the fall of 2007 to study the behavior of wild bottlenose dolphins under the direction of Prof. Janet Mann.
 Eric received his Bachelor’s degree from the University of Colorado, Boulder.
 As a Ph.D. student in Janet Mann’s laboratory, he will be exploring the social transmission of foraging behaviors.

 In addition, he is currently working on the development of a new blow sampling technique to assess wild cetacean diets using fatty acid signature analysis.
 In his first year at Georgetown, Eric received the Animal Behavior Society Cetacean Behavior and Conservation Award and the American Society of Mammologists Grant in Aid of Research.
 In 2009, Eric received an Achievement Rewards for College Scientists Fellowship.

-Eric successfully defended his PhD dissertation in December of 2012 and is now continuing in Professor Mann's lab at Georgetown University as a post-doctoral fellow.
+Eric successfully defended his Ph.D. dissertation in December 2012 and is now continuing in Professor Mann’s lab at Georgetown University as an Assistant Research Professor.